The Craniospinal Center of Los Angeles

 The pain from a pinched spinal nerve can affect more than your back and neck; it can also travel through your arms and legs.
-Brian Gantwerker, MD, at The Craniospinal Center of Los Angeles is a highly-experienced, highly-trained neurosurgeon with over a decade of expertise, who has helped many patients find pain relief with minimally invasive decompression surgery.
+Brian Gantwerker, MD, at The Craniospinal Center of Los Angeles, is a highly-experienced, highly-trained neurosurgeon with over a decade of expertise, who has helped many patients find pain relief with minimally invasive decompression surgery.
 To learn whether decompression can help relieve your pain, call either the Santa Monica, California call us at (310) 694-8300 or email us at firstname.lastname@example.org.

 Spinal decompression is a surgical procedure to alleviate pain and other symptoms of a pinched nerve.
 The conditions most likely to cause a compressed nerve are: